kokoeverest/Automatic-time-lapse-creator/README.md

 # Automatic time lapse creator

 > ### A Python package for extracting images from a web cam url and converting these images into a timelapse.
 The process is intended to be automatic, so the only parameters that need to be provided are:
-> - the image resourse url/urls pointing to an image or a valid video stream
+> - the resourse url/urls pointing to an image or a valid video stream
 > - the path on your computer where the images will be stored *(default is os.getcwd())*
 > - the location of the city for which the daylight will be calculated *(default is Sofia, Bulgaria)*